ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 * mgm4541646.3:
 * mgm4541645.3:
 #### 9. Disney_preserve
-* mgm4664918.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files, arrA: no cluster, acr3: cluster with `cen01_acr3` files
+* mgm4664918.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files, arrA: no cluster
 * mgm4664925.3: arsB: no cluster, aioA: no cluster, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files
 #### 10. California_grassland
 * mgm4511115.3: arsB: cluster contains `cen01_arsB_45` files, aioA: no cluster, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files
 * mgm4511062.3
 #### 11. Illinois_soil
-* mgm4653791.3
- * arsB: no cluster, aioA: cluster with `cen01_aioA_` files, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files, arx: no cluster
+* mgm4653791.3: arsB: no cluster, aioA: cluster with `cen01_aioA_` files, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files, arx: no cluster
 * mgm4653788.3: arsB: no cluster, aioA: NOT DONE YET, arrA: no cluster, acr3: cluster with `cen01_acr3_45` files, arxA: no cluster
 #### 12. Wyoming_soil
 * mgm4670122.3